Seminar Curriculum at Hawthorne

 Math Competitions

-Students currently have to option to participate in Noetic Math Competitions.
+Students currently have the option to participate in Noetic math competitions.
 These experiences benefit students by strengthening problem-solving skills, fostering a love for math, and building confidence through challenging, non-routine problems.
 It also helps students develop time management skills, reduces test anxiety, and provides national recognition for top performers.

 Cursive Writing